 Inconel® is a material that is specifically optimized for some of the toughest use conditions to be found in manufacturing.
 Even compared to stainless steel, Inconel® has an incredibly high tolerance for extreme heat, and doesn’t lose as much tensile strength at 2,000°F as most varieties of steel.

 However, Inconel® is an expensive material, one which is best reserved for the right use conditions where other materials won’t work as well.
-With this in mind, here are a few examples of uses for Inconel® over most formulations of stainless steel:
+With this in mind, here is an explanation of Inconel’s® properties, as well as a few examples of uses where Inconel® would be preferred over most formulations of stainless steel:

 Heat Treat Applications

-Inconel® is famously resistant to extreme temperatures, and retains enough tensile strength at high temperature to continue holding moderate loads (Inconel 625® retains 13.3 ksi at 2,000°F).
-This makes Inconel® the ideal basket material for heat treat applications—comparing favorably to stainless steels such as Grade 304, 316, and 330.
+Inconel® is famously resistant to extreme temperatures, and retains enough tensile strength at high temperatures to continue holding moderate loads (Inconel 625® retains 13.3 ksi tensile strength at 2,000°F).
+This makes Inconel® the ideal basket material for heat treat applications—comparing favorably to stainless steel alloys such as Grade 304, 316, and 330 SS.

-Compared to most stainless steel alloys, a basket made from Inconel® won’t lose shape as easily when holding parts through a rigorous heat treat application.
+Compared to most stainless steel alloys, a basket made from a superalloy like Inconel® won’t lose shape as easily when holding parts through a rigorous heat treat application.